run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 The DNS record needs to point to the IP address (A record) of the shared, alias interface that is active on the active BCM headnode (<NIC device name>:cmha i.e. eth0:cmha) or be a CNAME alias to a host DNS record pointing to that same IP address.

+The DNS records which is the same as the FQDN needs to resolve the IP that is reserved for the load balancer.

-## TLS Certificate
+## TLS/SSL Certificates

-You must have a TLS certificate that is associated with the FQDN for HTTPS access.
+You must have a TLS certificates that is associated with the FQDN for HTTPS access.
 The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#tls-certificate-for-nvidia-runai) for the NVIDIA Run:ai backend and the [Kubernetes Ingress controller](#configure-the-nginx-proxy-tls-certificates).

 * The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn) name.
 * The certificate needs to include at least one Subject Alternative Name DNS entry (SAN) for the same FQDN.
 * The certificate needs to include the full trust chain (signing CA public keys).

+TBD: Sherin update according to deployment guide

 ## Software Requirements